un0btanium/sc-server-meshing/techs/unofficial-road-to-dynamic-server-meshing.md

 When putting multiple transistors together in specific configurations, they create logic gates.
 And putting multiple logic gates together, one can perform binary math, comparisons, etc.

+If you are interested in how exactly this works, here is a great video with visual explanations: [youtube.com/watch?v=_Pqfjer8-O4 - Branch Education - How do Transistors Work?](https://www.youtube.com/watch?v=_Pqfjer8-O4)

+And here is another great series: [youtube.com/watch?v=QZwneRb-zqA - Sebastian Lague - Exploring How Computers Work Playlist](https://www.youtube.com/watch?v=QZwneRb-zqA&list=PLFt_AvWsXl0dPhqVsKt1Ni_46ARyiCGSq)

 ### Clock Cycles & Clock Speed
 Since electrons require time to flow through the logic gates, to give them enough time to do so, we introduce a CPU clock.
 And we only check the resulting state at certain time intervals, meaning after each clock cycle.

 Depending on the clock speed, modern CPUs can have billions of clock cycles each second.
 For example a CPU with a clock speed of 4.0 GHz can perform 4.000.000.000 clock cycles per second!
 That makes each clock cycle last 0.25 nanosecond (that's 0.00000000025 seconds).
 Light in a vacuum merely travels 7 centimeters in that time span (~2,8 inches).

+Here is another video that dives into these clocks: [youtube.com/watch?v=oEC5fIw0bL0 - Branch Education - How do Digital and Analog Clocks Work?](https://www.youtube.com/watch?v=oEC5fIw0bL0)
 ### CPU Instructions
 In each clock cycle, we can tell the CPU what to compute.
 Rather than having to tell the CPU where electrons need to flow, the CPU provides us with a defined set of instructions, a CPU instruction set, which abstracts all of that low-level hardware stuff away for us.
 In each clock cycle, we can have the CPU execute one such instruction.